-Assess compliance with AS NZS 4801-2001 Occupational Health and Safety Management Systems and improve RiskMap safety system where appropriate.
+Assess compliance with AS NZS 4801-2001 Occupational Health and Safety Management Systems and improve RiskMap safety system where as part of the process of allowing contractors and new employees access to site.
+Department-specific safety inductions and pit vehicle driver permit procedures will be reviewed in the coming year.